Which countries could be next on the green list?

 The next update will be announced in early June

-The UK’s first official green list, announced on 10 May and put into effect from 17 May, contained just 12 destinations.
+The UK’s official green list, put into effect from 17 May, contains just 12 destinations.

 These select few countries, of which British travellers can only feasibly visit a slim handful, are the only places the government currently recommends travelling to on holiday.

-As part of the lifting of the blanket recreational travel ban in England, countries were allotted a colour – green, amber or red – and assigned restrictions of varying severity to match.
+As part of the lifting of the blanket recreational travel ban in England, countries have been allotted a colour – green, amber or red – and assigned restrictions of varying severity to match.

 During Prime Minister’s Questions, Boris Johnson reiterated the government’s position that people should only be holidaying in countries rated green: “It is very, very clear – you should not be going to an amber list country except for some extreme circumstance, such as the serious illness of a family member.
 You should not be going to an amber list country on holiday.”